ninavelikajne/RhythmCount/README.md

 * [example/traffic_example.ipynb](example/traffic_example.ipynb): analysis of traffic data

-Folder [example/results](example/results) contains plots that have been generated when running traffic_example.ipynb.
+Folder [example/results](example/results) contains plots and .csv files that have been generated when running traffic_example.ipynb.

 # Documentation
 The documentation can be found in folder [docs](docs/README.md).